 The AASB has issued a new standard for the recognition of revenue.
 This will replace AASB 118 which covers contracts for goods and services and AASB 111 which covers construction contracts.
 The new standard is based on the principle that revenue is recognised when control of a good or service transfers to a customer - so the notion of control replaces the existing notion of risks and rewards.
-Management is currently in the process of assessing the impact of the new rules and at this stage.
+Management has assessed the effects of applying the new standard on the group's financial statements and has determined that as of 1 January 2018, the impact is not expected to be material.